xuanpuqu/nanjing-housing-regression/README.md

-# nanjing-housing-regression
+# Nanjing-housing-regression
 Final project for housing price prediction using regression
-# Nanjing Housing Price Prediction
+# 😊Nanjing Housing Price Prediction

 Final project using multiple linear regression to analyze and predict housing prices in Qixia District, Nanjing.

-## Project Highlights
+## 🏁Project Highlights

 - Web-scraped data from “fangtianxia”
 - Cleaned, structured with Moonshot AI